-Name: Date Time: School staff : Lesson/Activity: Locatio on: Behaviour actions (serious incident or ongoing/ frequent occurrence) to be in by scho restore t strategies htroduced ool staff (to negative uences of) Impact measures expected (what and when) Review (RAG & date) adjust measures if no improvement.
-I have discussed the above Roles and Re Behaviour Po oonsibilities (Taken from t the school's behaviour with my child and t consequences of inappropriation behaviour.
-All staff are responsible for ensuring that the behaviour policy and procedures are followed, and consistently and fairly applied Signed:- for the be school.
-Pa with the s Ints and carers will be expected to take responsibility the behaviour of their child both inside and outside the ol.
-Parents are encouraged to work in partnership the school to assist the school in maintaining high dards of behaviour.
-Parent or carer Date: ibility for their own of the school
+Name: Date School staff : Time: Lesson/Activity: Locatio on: Behaviour actions (serious incident or ongoing/ frequent occurrence) Support strategies to be introduced by school staff (to restore negative consequences of actions) Impact measures expected (what and when) Review (RAG & date) adjust measures if no improvement.
+I have discussed the above behaviour with my child and t Roles and Responsibilities (Taken from the school's Behaviour Policy) Signed:- All staff are responsible for ensuring that the behaviour policy and procedures are followed, and consistently and fairly applied Parents and carers will be expected to take responsibility for the behaviour of their child both inside and outside the school.
+Parents are encouraged to work in partnership with the school to assist the school in maintaining high standards of behaviour.
+Pupils will be expected to take responsibility for their own behaviour and will be made fully aware of the school